 DUBC fields crews at every major Irish regatta and provides opportunity for international competition in the UK and USA.
 The Head of the Charles, Henley Royal Regatta, London Head of the River and the London Metropolitan Regatta feature in the senior racing calendar.
 DUBC annually contests the Gannon Cup and University Boat Race with UCD and Queen’s University Belfast respectively.

 Senior rowing at DUBC facilitates a high level of training and competition, while offering a busy social calendar.
-Boat Ball is enjoyed annually with our sister club DULBC, and Christmas Commons marks the end of the Michaelmas Term with great celebration of boat club tradition.
+Boat Ball is enjoyed annually with our sister club DULBC, and Christmas Commons marks the end of the Michaelmas Term.
 During the Hilary and Trinity Terms our boathouse plays host to various social events, most notably the Trial VIII’s supper in February and Trinity Regatta in May.

 If you have rowed at junior level and are interested in, or currently studying at Trinity College Dublin we are very eager to hear from you.
 Visits to our training facilities may be arranged and queries answered by our Chief Rowing Coach, Richard Ruggieri – email@example.com